gdzali/wpdemo/README.md

-# Ali G. Itineris Test Assignment.
+# Ali G. WordPress Demonstration Project

 This project contains the basic usage of my WordPress skills.